X Close

 Many pop recording engineers have a religious belief in marketing hype and a romantic attachment to brand names.
 The failure to have a proper understanding of basic electro-acoustic principles (physics of loudspeakers) and the belief that 'technical knowledge' is not relevant is the primary cause of the problem.

-Polar Response 2-way small speaker systems are the majority, and have wide dispersion at low frequencies, and narrow beaming dispersion at high frequencies.
+Polar response.
+2-way small speaker systems are the majority.
+They have wide dispersion at low frequencies and narrow beaming dispersion at high frequencies.
 This problem becomes worse as the power increases.

 Small monitor